The best hotels in Ometepe

 Food stays cheap island-wide.
 Lunch at a comedor in Altagracia or Moyogalpa runs $3-5.
 Dinner at a proper restaurant near Playa Santo Domingo pushes $12-20 per person.
 Budget for the guide fees on volcano hikes ($15-25 each) and the ferry crossing ($3-5 each way).
 Don't budget to skimp on transport. getting stranded on the Maderas road after dark is no fun.

-Ometepe's best neighborhoods
+Ometepe's best hotel regions

 Ometepe splits into four distinct zones: Moyogalpa and the northwest, the Balgüe/Maderas corridor in the east, the Mérida lakeshore in the south, and Altagracia with its quieter bay.
 Prioritize Balgüe if you're here for the jungle and coffee farms, or Playa Santo Domingo if you want the best beach access on the island.